chbeu/chbeu.github.io/content/post/20230912_postdoc/index.md

 This position is part of a collaboration of [Salzburg Research](https://www.salzburgresearch.at/en/) and the [Faculty of Digital and Analytical Sciences](https://www.plus.ac.at/digital-and-analytical-sciences/?lang=en) at Paris Lodron University Salzburg---as part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative.
 We are working together at the interface of digitalization, recommender systems, and psychological models and techniques of behavioral change.
 In an application-oriented basic research endeavor, this position is intended to put a particular focus on questions regarding sustainable and effective mobility and/or tourism.

-This position is embedded in the the EXDIGIT Research College with ample room for interdisciplinary collaborations beyond the mentioned focus.
+This position is embedded in the EXDIGIT Research College with ample room for interdisciplinary collaborations beyond the mentioned focus.

 [Full vacancy description (in English)](./job_postdoc.pdf)
 ![Pic of full vacancy description; full text in the linked pdf above.](./job_postdoc_featured.png)